pingcap/docs/tidb-cloud/set-up-vpc-peering-connections.md

         ![Search all route tables related to VPC](/media/tidb-cloud/vpc-peering/aws-vpc-guide-4.png)

-    3. Right click on each route table and select **Edit routes**.
-On the edit page, add a route with destination to the Project CIDR (by checking the **VPC Peering** configuration page in the TiDB Cloud Console) and fill in your peering connection ID on the **Target** column.
+    3. Right-click on each route table and select **Edit routes**.
+On the edit page, add a route with a destination to the Project CIDR (by checking the **VPC Peering** configuration page in the TiDB Cloud Console) and fill in your peering connection ID on the **Target** column.

         ![Edit all route tables](/media/tidb-cloud/vpc-peering/aws-vpc-guide-5.png)